openaps/docs/docs/docs/walkthrough/phase-0/hardware/edison.md

 ![Image of Antenna](antenna0.jpg)

-You can also add an external antenna to the explorer board such [as this](http://www.mouser.com/Search/ProductDetail.aspx?R=66089-0930virtualkey65480000virtualkey620-66089-0930) from mouser.com.
+Optional: You can also add an external antenna to the explorer board such [as this](http://www.mouser.com/Search/ProductDetail.aspx?R=66089-0930virtualkey65480000virtualkey620-66089-0930) from mouser.com.
+(Note: specific range improvement length has not been confirmed.)

 ![Image of Antenna](antenna1.jpg)